“Happiness is a choice, not a result. Nothing will make you happy until you choose to be happy.” —Ralph Marston

 Happiness is a personal thing and mostly comes down to our genetics (50%) and the way we habitually think (40%).

-Although there may not be much we can do about our wonky DNA gravitating towards the grumpy end of the happiness scale, we can definitely work on changing the way we habitually think.
+Although there may not be much we can do about wonky DNA that gravitates towards the grumpy end of the happiness spectrum, we can definitely work on changing the way we habitually think.

 Changing The Way You Think And React